Professor Paul Whitty

 This is a project that has grown out of my engagement with grassroots football in Oxfordshire.
 Without a particular plan or framework in mind I have been making sound recordings of my experiences as a youth team coach; as a spectator at matches in the North Berks and other local grassroots adult leagues; as a groundsman marking out pitches; and as a member of a club committee.
 Grassroots Football refers to football played by amateur football clubs at youth and adult level so I won’t be visiting Didcot Town any time soon – other than for entertainment – as they are too far up the league pyramid.

 During the course of the project I have become fascinated by the transformation of quiet parish council run local parks into sites of conflict and exuberant communication.
 Recordings of these sites will become an integral part of the project – both before, during and after matches.
 The presence of the marked white lines of the pitch; the goalposts stacked against the pavilion or standing on the pitch in their sockets bereft of their nets; and the grass free zones of the goalmouths and touchlines – where the tread of goalkeepers and assistant referees has been at its most intense; are symbols of the latent soundscapes of frustration, victory, defeat, elation, failure and success immanent in these sites.
-You can find out more about the project here.
+Find out more about Get Rid!.

 Research impact

 The Sound Diaries project (estd.2008) developed with sound artist Dr. Felicity Ford has been submitted as an Impact Case Study to two research assessments carried out by HEFCE (REF2014 – REF2020).
-You can visit the website here and find out more about the impact of the project here.
+You can visit the website Sound Diaries and find out more about the impact of the project on the REF2014 website.
 Sound Diaries is a field recording project that explores our everyday lives through sound.

 Centres and institutes